-Petitioner presented eight general issues in their appeal including that Petitioner believed that the Staff understated the discount rate in using a modified build-up method and utilizing a modified mid-year convention and no company-specific risk, that the Staff grossly misstated project revenues and project revenue growth, that Staff understated operating expenses and expense growth rate, and that the State failed to normalize operating expenses to include property and water use costs.
+Petitioner presented seven general issues in their appeal including that Petitioner believed that the Staff understated the discount rate in using a modified build-up method in using a modified mid-year convention, that the Staff grossly misstated project revenues and project revenue growth, that Staff understated operating expense growth rate, and that the State failed to normalize operating expenses to include property and water use costs.
 Further, Petitioner believed that the Staff overstated net operating income and failed to employ conservative assumptions as required by the Findings of Fact and Conclusions of Law by Judge Medema in the Fourth District Court for cases CV01-19-16618, CV01-20-14769, and CV01-21-14372 relating to litigation for prior tax years (District Court Findings).
-Petitioner also submitted a proposed value based on their assessment of valuation of the property, which was significantly lower compared to the Staff's recommendation, in the amount of \$814,000.
+Petitioner also submitted a proposed value based on their assessment of valuation of the property, which was significantly lower compared to the Staff's recommendation, in the amount of \$293,000.